amplitude/amplitude-docs/content/collections/data/en/data-access-control.md

 For example, when an unauthorized user tries to view a chart that includes restricted information, Amplitude blocks the chart from loading on the user’s screen.
 Those users are also unable to create new charts that might include restricted data.
 This is true not only for charts, but also for cohorts, dashboards, notebooks, and user sessions.

 {{partial:admonition type='note'}}
-Organization admins always have access to all data classifications, regardless of any DAC restrictions.{{/partial:admonition}}
+Organization admins always have access to all data classifications, regardless of any DAC restrictions.
+{{/partial:admonition}}

 When a user encounters a chart they’re unable to view because of the presence of restricted data, Amplitude specifies the properties or cohorts DAC has blocked.